paypal/merchant-sdk-php/README.md

     }
 }
 ```
-   * Install the SDK as a dependency using composer.
+   * Install the SDK as a dependency using `composer`.
+To download `composer`, follow [installation instructions](https://getcomposer.org/download/) provided in Composer documentation.
    * Require `PPBootStrap.php` in your application.
    * Choose how you would like to configure the SDK - You can either
 	  * Create a hashmap containing configuration parameters and pass it to the service object OR